SectorLabs/django-postgres-extra/docs/features.md

 # Upsert
 An "upsert" is an operation where a piece of data is inserted/created if it doesn't exist yet and updated (overwritten) when it already exists.
 Django has long provided this functionality through [`update_or_create`](https://docs.djangoproject.com/en/1.10/ref/models/querysets/#update-or-create).
 It does this by first checking whether the record exists and creating it not.

 The major problem with this approach is possibility of race conditions.
 In between the `SELECT` and `INSERT`, another process could perform the `INSERT`.
-The last `INSERT` would most likely fail because it would be duplicating a `UNIQUE` constaint.
+The last `INSERT` would most likely fail because it would be duplicating a `UNIQUE` constraint.

 In order to combat this, PostgreSQL added native upserts.
 Also known as [`ON CONFLICT DO ...`](https://www.postgresql.org/docs/9.5/static/sql-insert.html#SQL-ON-CONFLICT).
 This allows a user to specify what to do when a conflict occurs.